 - EU Country means a current Member State of the European Union.

-- GDPR means the General Data Protection Regulation (Regulation (EU) 2016/679) of the European Parliament and of the Council.
+- GDPR means the General Data Protection Regulation (Regulation (EU) 2016/679) of the European Parliament and the European Council.

 - Health Hub means a CBHS interactive health and wellness assessment centre set up at various locations in Australia, which provides an assessment of a user’s health status.
 “Health Hubs” has a corresponding meaning.

 - Information means Personal Information, as defined below, unless the context indicates otherwise.

 - Insurance Policy means private health insurance policy, Overseas Visitor Health Cover or Overseas Student Health Cover taken with CBHS.
 “Insurance policies” has a corresponding meaning.

 - Person means a natural person and includes a “data subject” as described in Article 4 (1) of the GDPR.
 “Persons” has a corresponding meaning.

 - Personal Information means information or a statement or opinion about an identified Person (as defined above), or from which a Person is reasonably identifiable.
 Personal Information includes Sensitive Information (as defined below) and “personal data” as defined in Article 4 (1) of the GDPR.

 - Policy means this document, unless the context indicates otherwise.

 - Privacy Act means the Privacy Act 1988 of the Commonwealth Government of Australia.